Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

 We illustrate the forward process and the generating process of the diffusion model in Fig. \ref{fig-diffu}.

-Recent work \cite{SDE} shows that as the total diffusion step ``T" goes infinity and the forward series $\{X_t\}_{t=1}^T$ becomes $\{X(t)|t\in[0,1]\}$ indexed by continuous time variable, the diffusion process $X(t)$ is actually the solution to an It\^o SDE:
+Recent work \cite{SDE} shows that as the total diffusion step ``$T$" goes infinity and the forward process becomes continuous, i.e., $\{\A(t)|t\in[0,1]\}$ indexed by continuous variable $t$, $\A(t)$ actually satisfies a stochastic differential equation (SDE):